There are many different systems for categorising the different types of interventions used to help people on the autism spectrum.

-So, for example, we have grouped behavioural and developmental interventions together since these are essentially interventions based on encouraging the learning and development of the individual with autism (and sometimes the parent or carer).
+So, for example, we have grouped behavioural and developmental interventions together since these are essentially interventions based on encouraging the learning and development of the autistic individual (and sometimes the parent or carer).
 In the same way we have grouped diets, dietary supplements and hormones together under biomedical interventions since these all involve ingesting, injecting or inhaling one or more substances in order to rectify perceived biomedical problems.

 There are many, many interventions which fall into more than one category.
 For example, the Children's Toddler School Program is a combined/multicomponent behavioural and developmental intervention run by the University of California, San Diego.
 It uses a blend of incidental teaching, pivotal response training, structured teaching (TEACCH), the picture exchange communication system, and DIR/Floortime.